barbazul/1kfa/mod_guide_gm.md

-The GM, using their knowledge of the rules, should read the list and call out any potential conflicts between circled titles and the rules of Deckahedron World.
+The GM, using their knowledge of the rules, should read the list and call out any potential conflicts between circled titles and the rules of 1kFA.

 Will the players expect their characters to pull off the same feats and use the same powers of the chosen touchstones?

-*Die Hard* is a great touchstone for tone, themes, and relationships, but Deckahedron World doesn't have rules for helicopters or machine guns.
+*Die Hard* is a great touchstone for tone, themes, and relationships, but 1kFA doesn't have rules for helicopters or machine guns.

 The GM should not *reject* any circled titles, they should just address what's going to be possible.